The receipt of the Spirit while in an uncircumcised state is irrefutable proof that Gentiles are accepted by God AS GENTILES – Galatians 3:1-4.

 Just as Abraham received the promise without

-circumcision before the Torah was even written, so those in
+circumcision before the Torah was even given, so those in

 Christ receive “the blessing of Abraham… the promise of the Spirit through